Skip navigation

 One of the most efficient ways to go about this process is to request a ride, and as soon as you are assigned a driver, immediately contact them to check if your pet will be allowed in their car.
 If the driver doesn’t allow pets, you can cancel your ride and book another one.
 Keep an eye out that you aren’t accidentally charged a cancelation fee, in which case you can contact the company for reimbursement.

-After finding a driver that does allow your pet, use similar guidelines as a taxi.
+After finding a driver who does allow your pet, use similar guidelines as a taxi.
 In other words, use a carrier if your pet is small enough to fit in one and for larger dogs, make sure to clean their feet before they hop in the vehicle and lay down a towel or blanket for them to sit on for the duration of the ride.

 Are Pets Allowed on the Ferry?